Falcons tour Japan

 When they weren’t playing, they were eating and shopping around the crowded city every night, looking at everything and taking pictures of all the fun and unique things the city has to offer.

 “In the night, Japan comes alive.
 Everybody is outside shopping and having a good time,” Kaedin Oshiro said.

-The group also went to Hiroshima where they saw the devastating events that occurred there and learned about what happened and how the city regained hope after the terrible tragedy.
+The group also went to Hiroshima where they saw some of the devastating events that occurred there, learned about what happened first-hand, and heard how the city regained hope after the terrible tragedy.

-On Thursday the boys played their last game against Kashiwaba HS on one of the nicest fields they would ever get to play on at the Japan national soccer training center.
-Sadly they lost 5-0 and took the rest of the day to do any last minute shopping.
+On Thursday the boys played their last game against Kashiwaba HS on a pristine field at the Japan National Soccer Training Center.
+Sadly, they lost 5-0 but recovered quickly and took the rest of the day to do any last minute shopping.

 The one day the team didn’t have a game, they practiced.
 In Japan, most of the fields were dirt, not grass.
 Many players complained.
 Coach Michael Ching didn’t give his team any days off.